stanch/scala-workflow/Readme.md

 for functors (such as `Map[A, B]`) and `for`/`do`-notation kind of syntax for monads without `return` (they are called `SemiMonad`s here).

-Current implementation uses untyped macros and takes untyped Scala AST as an argument.
+Current implementation uses macro annotations and takes untyped Scala AST as an argument.
 Then we start by eagerly typechecking all the subexpressions (i.e., starting with the most nested subexpressions) and find, which of them typechecks successfully with the result type corresponding to the type of the